 Gary can be introduced any number of ways: as the godfather of travel bloggers, a nomad, a photographer, a techie, a businessman, a debate champion, a history and geology buff, a triple major (economics, mathematics, and political science), and host of the webcast, This Week in Travel.
-His blog, Everything-Everywhere also includes a travel forum, and he’s a regular speaker and contributor to other travel and media platforms.
+His blog is Everything-Everywhere, and he's a regular speaker and contributor to other travel and media platforms.

 Arndt has been traveling for six years, and admits to having learned a thing or two along the way, as you'd guess from someone who has visited all seven continents, some 130 countries, and more than 250 UNESCO World Heritage sites.
 Though he travels full time, he returns to his native Wisconsin regularly to catch up on work and check in on his Green Bay Packers.
 In short, the guy does everything full steam ahead.
 Here's how he travels.